Incorporating Memory and Stochastic Volatility into Geometric Brownian Motion Model

 Subscribe to newsletter

-Geometric Brownian Motion (GBM) is a widely used mathematical model for simulating the random behavior of asset prices in financial markets.
+Geometric Brownian Motion (GBM) is a widely used mathematical model for simulating the random behaviour of asset prices in financial markets.
 It assumes that the price of an asset follows a continuous-time stochastic process, where the logarithmic returns are normally distributed.
 GBM is foundational in option pricing models like Black-Scholes-Merton.

 • Model 1, the classic GBM, which excludes both memory and stochastic volatility,